oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup.md

 ## Introduction ##

-In case you are using a personal instance, either obtained via a free trial or using an existing paying account, you need to ensure the basic services for this lab are up and running, and ensure your user has the right entitlements to execute this lab successfully.
+In case you are using a personal instance, either obtained via the Oracle Cloud Free Tier or using an existing paying account, you need to ensure the basic services for this lab are up and running, and ensure your user has the right entitlements to execute this lab successfully.

 This page will guide you through the following activities :